chaitanya-aaa/ServiceNow_Project_SmartBridge/README.md

 ## 🎥 Project Video Demonstration

-You can watch the complete working demonstration of the project here:
+You can watch the working demonstration of the project here:

 🔗 **Video Demo Link:**
 [▶ Watch Demo](./Video%20Demo/ServiceNow_Project_Importing%20%26%20Securing%20Data%20in%20ServiceNow_Chaitanya_Barappadi.mp4)